Freehold Raceway

-Freehold Raceway was a half-mile (0.5 mi) harness racetrack in Freehold, New Jersey.
+Freehold Raceway was a half-mile (0.5 mi) harness racetrack in Freehold, New Jersey, United States.
 At the time of its closure in December 2024, it was the oldest racetrack in the United States.

 History

 Horse races have been taking place at Freehold Raceway since the 1830s.
 The Monmouth County Agricultural Society was formed on December 17, 1853, and in 1854 they began holding an annual fair at Freehold Raceway with harness racing.

 In 1984, an electrical fire destroyed the main building.
 Racing was then held under tents until the new building was completed in 1986.

 In 1990, Freehold Raceway Mall opened up across the street, and was, until 2007, decorated with harness racing motif.

 In 1998, Freehold was acquired by a joint venture of Penn National Gaming and Greenwood Racing, owner of Parx Casino and Racing.

 From 1998 to 2010, Freehold Raceway was the home of the Cane Pace, a harness horse race run annually since 1955; in 1956 the race joined with the Little Brown Jug and the Messenger Stakes to become the first leg in the Triple Crown of Harness Racing for Pacers.

 In 2005, Freehold was also the temporary home of the Yonkers Trot, part of the Triple Crown of Harness Racing for Trotters, while renovations took place at Yonkers Raceway.